The Stormtrooper Magazine: History

 The Stormtrooper Magazine was established by the American Nazi Party in February 1962.
 The periodicals issued by the party, including The Stormtrooper, were an important part of fundraising for the party, and provided a connection between explicit members and sympathizers.
 The party sent it and other materials to its affiliated members and organizations which sold them to gain financial support, and sold subscriptions of it as one of their offered goods.
 Following the 1965 suicide of former ANP member Dan Burros, who had been revealed to be Jewish, he was eulogized by Rockwell in the magazine.
+Starting in 1966, a printing plant for the magazine was established in Spotsylvania County, Virginia in an old chicken house.

 The party had several editors throughout its lifetime.
 Taking over in early 1964, its editor was John Patler.
 Patler was kicked out of the ANP in March 1967 over internal disputes and his behavior, among them his failure to produce enough timely issues of the magazine.
 He produced his final editorial for the magazine, a piece about Benito Mussolini that also reflected upon his own life, in early 1967.
 After Patler, the editor was Frank Drager.

 On August 25, 1967, Rockwell was assassinated by Patler; the August 1967 issue notes Matt Koehl taking over as Rockwell's successor, and recounts his eulogy for Rockwell.
 The magazine ceased in fall 1968, with its final issue edited by Ralph Perry Forbes and Robert Allison Lloyd.
 The Stormtrooper ceased publication and was replaced as official party outlet by another periodical, entitled White Power.

 In the early 1970s the Australian National Socialist Party published a magazine with the same title, based on the American version.
 The Australian version was cruder in form and was less professionally put together, but contained similar content, styles, and sections.
 This magazine put out eight issues through 1972.